daveRendon/DevCamp/HOL/java/01-developer-environment/README.md

     Name your resource group `DevCamp`, choose a location for your deployment, check the box that indicates you agree to the terms and conditions, and click the `Purchase` button.

-    The Resource Group template will start deploying, and the portal will pin a tile to the dashbord showing the status:
+    The Resource Group template will start deploying, and the portal will pin a tile to the dashboard showing the status:

     ![image](./media/2016-10-18_13-19-01.png)